-By law, we must carry out an annual service and safety check of all Sanctuary gas appliances in your home, this includes boilers, cookers and fires.
-Gas safety checks are continuing as normal.
+By law, we must carry out an annual service and safety check of all Sanctuary gas appliances in your home.
+This inspection includes all boilers, cookers and fires.

-Our registered Gas Safe engineers may need access into your home for these checks, which take no longer than an hour.
+Our registered Gas Safe engineers may need access into your home for these checks, which take no more than one hour.
 You do not need to have direct contact with anyone visiting your property to complete these checks.

 Please follow sensible precautions to keep yourself safe when our staff are visiting your property, as outlined in our latest health and safety guidance.

-You can still contact us.
-Visit our Get in touch page for more information about how to do this.
+Visit our Get in touch page for more information on how to contact us.

-If you live in a retirement living scheme and are experiencing any Covid-19 symptoms or are worried about how the virus might affect you, please let us know via the warden call system or by calling us on 0800 917 0092 (landline) or 0300 123 3599 (mobile).
+If you live in a retirement living scheme and experience Covid-19 symptoms, please let us know via the warden call system or by phoning 0800 917 0092.